VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Prompts

 2. Identify consistent attributes and scene context.
 List attributes of the identified objects (descriptive features like color, size, appearance), the scene setting (environment, context), and any actions or relationships described in the caption.
 Do not speculate.
 If a detail is implied but not stated, omit it.

-3. Evaluate consistency: Keep track of how frequently each object appears across the original image caption and the cropped image captions.
-Objects consistently appearing in most of the captions from cropped regions are highly likely to be present in the original image.
-Give higher weight to object presence confirmed across multiple crop captions, especially if the original caption significantly diverges from the majority.
+3. Evaluate consistency: Keep track of how frequently each object appears across the original image caption and the transformed image captions.
+Objects consistently appearing in most of the captions from the transformed images are highly likely to be present in the original image.
+Give higher weight to object presence confirmed across multiple captions, especially if the original caption significantly diverges from the majority.

 4. Check caption alignment: Detect and ignore elements that only appear in the original caption if they seem inconsistent or unsupported.

 5. Resolve conflicts using a majority-consensus rule: Prefer information that appears in multiple captions.
 Identify reliable objects and discard any that are not corroborated by multiple captions.
 Group semantically equivalent terms (e.g., "car" and "vehicle").